josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ![](participants_per_country.png)

 No surprises here, the overwhelming majority of racers come from the United States, followed by Mexico.
-Interestingly the winner of the 2013 race is from Malaysia, with only 2 runners.
+Interestingly the winner of the 2013 race is from Malaysia, with only 2 runners participating.

 #### Gender distribution